d2l-ai/d2l-en/chapter_appendix_math/single-variable-calculus.md

 # Single Variable Calculus
 :label:`sec_single_variable_calculus`

 In :numref:`sec_calculus`, we saw the basic elements of differential calculus.
-This section takes a deeper dive into the fundamentals of calculus and how we can apply it and understand it in the context of machine learning.
+This section takes a deeper dive into the fundamentals of calculus and how we can understand and apply it in the context of machine learning.

 ## Differential Calculus
 Differential calculus is fundamentally the study of how functions behave under small changes.
 To see why this is so core to deep learning, let us consider an example.

-Suppose that we have a deep neural network where the weights are for convenience all concatenated into a single vector $\mathbf{w} = (w_1, \ldots, w_n)$.
+Suppose that we have a deep neural network where the weights are, for convenience, concatenated into a single vector $\mathbf{w} = (w_1, \ldots, w_n)$.
 Given a training dataset, we consider the loss of our neural network on this dataset, which we will write as $\mathcal{L}(\mathbf{w})$.

-This function is extraordinarily complex, encoding the performance of all possible models of the given architecture on this dataset, so it is nearly impossible to tell what set of weights $\mathbf{w}$ will make the loss as small as possible.
-Thus, in practice, we often start by initializing our weights *randomly*, and then iteratively take small steps in the direction which makes the weights decrease as rapidly as possible.
+This function is extraordinarily complex, encoding the performance of all possible models of the given architecture on this dataset, so it is nearly impossible to tell what set of weights $\mathbf{w}$ will minimize the loss.
+Thus, in practice, we often start by initializing our weights *randomly*, and then iteratively take small steps in the direction which makes the loss decrease as rapidly as possible.

 The question then becomes something that on the surface is no easier: how do we find the direction which makes the weights decrease as quickly as possible?
 To dig into this, let us first examine the case with only a single weight: $L(\mathbf{w}) = L(x)$ for a single real value $x$.

-To be specific, we take $x$ and change it a small amount to $x + \epsilon$, where $\epsilon$ is something small.
-If you wish to be concrete, think a number like $0.0000001$.
-Now, consider the picture below:
+Let us take $x$ and try to understand what happens when we change it by a small amount to $x + \epsilon$.
+If you wish to be concrete, think a number like $\epsilon = 0.0000001$.
+To help us visualize what happens, let us graph an example function, $f(x) = \sin(x^x)$, over the $[0, 3]$.

 ```{.python .input}
 %matplotlib inline